 - whether other authorities, such as the police, were notified.

 You will receive an automated response from the NDIS Commission acknowledging receipt.
 As soon as practical, you will need to progress completion of the 24-hour form.
 If you continue having difficulties please refer to the website for detailed guidance or contact the Commission on 1800 035 544.

 If the NDIS Commission portal or “My Reportable Incidents” page is unavailable for a period the NDIS Commission Reportable Incidents team may:

-- Provide an authorised form and request the information is submitted via the email@example.com address; or
+- Provide an authorised form and request the information is submitted via email; or

 - Take the 24 hour notification or further information over the phone.